You can only visit Gramvousa Beach if you’re visiting the much more famous Balos beach and lagoon, a short distance down the Crete coast.

 I did both.

-It was a tough decision, but I thought it was worth getting up the steep hill to see the castle.
-I also suspected the hike would yield some astounding views.
+It was a tough decision, but I thought it was worth getting up the steep hill to see the Castle of Gramvousa.
+I also suspected the hike would yield some astoundingly beautiful views.
 I wasn’t wrong.

-You’ll almost certainly be tackling the short hike in hot weather.
+You’ll almost certainly be tackling the short, steep hike in hot weather.
 If you’re reasonably fit, take the usual precautions – sun cream, a hat, water and sturdy walking shoes.

 Most of the hike is up stone steps, with the final part along a well-defined rocky path.
 The top part could be slippery after rain.

-The walk up to the Castle took me around 12 minutes, but I was going at a fair pace because I was short of time.
+The walk up to the Castle took me around 12 minutes, but I was going at a very fast pace because I was short of time.
+I would expect most people would take 20-30 minutes to complete the climb in the punishing heat.

 The main reason to keep going to the top is the stupendous view you get from the castle ramparts.
 The view down over this most stunning of Crete beaches and its crystal-clear water is breathtaking.

-Many opt to stay at sea level, briefly savouring one of the best experiences Crete island has to offer.
+Many opt to stay at sea level, briefly savouring one of the best experiences Crete has to offer.
+It’s one of the best few Chania beaches, so if you’re staying in the west of the island it’s absolutely worth going out of your way to see it.

-My wife and son spent the whole time on the beach, paddling, swimming and playing in the sea.
+My wife and son spent the whole time on Gramvousa Beach, paddling, swimming and playing in the sea.
 They stayed at the west end of the beach, near the path to the boat, where many of the other visitors had also gathered.
+The shallow waters are ideal for kids – as are those just across the bay at Balos lagoon beach.

 I walked the length of the beach, out towards the 1960s shipwreck on the east corner.
 This short walk gives a great view back to the castle.
 I noticed a few of the bathers and swimmers walking quite cautiously because of rocks underfoot.
 This seemed to be more of an issue at the east end of the beach than it did at the west end.